telerik/winforms-docs/richtexteditor/features/styles/styles.md

 # Styles

-__RadRichTextEditor__ supports Styles similar to the ones in Microsoft Office.
+__RadRichTextEditor__ supports *Styles* similar to the ones in Microsoft Office.

 Styles can be created and added to a document programmatically or via the __Styles__ dialog.
-In addition, styles can be instantiated from a docx or XAML document on import, to provide for a consistent look of the document and richer editing capabilities.
+In addition, styles can be instantiated from a **docx** or a **XAML** document on import, to provide for a consistent look of the document and richer editing capabilities.

 This topic covers: